gretacv/MJ-BESS-GIS-2024/a1LayersMJ.md

       Montes Arbolados
       Núcleos urbanos
       Red de Áreas Naturales Protegidas
-      Zonas regables (we could not access this directly in the visor but it is easy to isolate it from the main exc_foto file)
+      Zonas regables (we could not access this directly in the JCyL visor but it is easy to isolate it from the main exc_foto file)

 Red Natura 2000: ZEPA CyL
   Access: Downloadable shapefile